rockymiss/flipthebird/README.md

   - Game Container
       - The game container consits of 16 cards face down.
 The user can turn over the cards one at a time by clicking on the cards.
 If the images on the cards match, the cards will stay up.
 If the images do not match the cards will turn back over.
 The user has eight lives.
 Each unmatch of cards will result in the user losing a life.
   - Details Container
-      - The details container appears above when game container when the user starts a game.
-Inside this container is a timer and how many lives the user has.
-If the user fails to make a match of cards then they will lose a life which can be since decreasing in the details container.
+      - The details container appears above the game container when the user starts a game.
+Inside this container is a timer and how many lives/flips left the user has.
+If the user fails to make a match of cards then they will lose a life which can be seen decreasing in the details container.
 The timer counts up to show the user how long it is taking them to match the cards.
   - Hard Luck Container
-      - The hard-luck container appears if the user loses all of their lives before matching all of the cards.
+      - The hard-luck container appears if the user loses all of their lives/flips left before matching all of the cards.
 The user gets a message to say "Sorry you have lost".
 Inside this container there is a button with the words "Play Again".
 When this button is clicked the user is re-directed to the game select container.
   - Congratulations Container
       - The congratulations container appears if the user matches all of the cards before running out of lives.
 When the game is won a message pops up saying "Congratulations you won the game with a time of ...".
 The time it took the player to match all of the cards appears at the end of this message.
-The congratulations container also contains a button wtih the words "Play Again" which will re-directed the player back to the game select container.
+The congratulations container also contains a button wtih the words "Play Again" which will re-direct the player back to the game select container.

 ### Skeleton

-The design was focused to mobile first but can be used on larger devices.
+The design was focused to desktop first but can be used on small devices.
 Wireframes are done using balsamiq:

 ##### Welcome Container